-- A farmer is retiring and leases his land out→Personal or Commercial - A business owner uses his half-ton truck to haul a new 5th wheel RV → change of GVW - A tradesman who normally works locally gets a contract to work in Manitoba →extra-provincial permission - A gravel-hauler can make big bucks hauling beer to a local country music festival → change of commercial class - Owner of a beautiful 1938 Chrysler is offered \$500 to drive a bridal party to the wedding and back → Carrying passengers for compensation, change from Private to Taxi or Limo a.
+- The owner of an LV half-ton private or farm truck charges to help a friend move > Commercial - A farmer hauls grain for a neighbour with a farm truck → Commercial - A farmer is retiring and leases his land out→Personal or Commercial - A business owner uses his half-ton truck to haul a new 5th wheel RV → change of GVW - A tradesman who normally works locally gets a contract to work in Manitoba →extra-provincial permission - A gravel-hauler can make big bucks hauling beer to a local country music festival

+→ change of commercial class - Owner of a beautiful 1938 Chrysler is offered \$500 to drive a bridal party to the wedding and back → Carrying passengers for compensation, change from Private to Taxi or Limo a.
 Criminal Code Conviction

-17. Impaired Driving and Auto Insurance
+18. Impaired Driving and Auto Insurance